How to Get Rid of Odor in Bathroom Sink?

 Helpful Product Tip:

 We recommend something like the OXO Good Grips Drain Cleaning Brush—it’s affordable and makes cleaning deep into narrow pipes easier.
-(Insert Amazon product link naturally on your site.)

 4. Sanitize the Overflow Hole